natenka/pyneng-book-en/docs/source/book/04_data_structures/5_lists.rst

     In [19]: interfaces[2][1]
     Out[19]: '10.0.2.1'

-The len() function returns the number of items in the list:
+The len() function returns number of items in list:

 .. code:: python